luminovang/documentation/configs/encryption.md

-# Encryption and Decryption Configurations
+# Configurations for Application Encryption and Decryption

 ***